 1. You can choose the level of relationship you’d like to have with the intended parents

-Circle offers three types of egg donation relationships: known egg donation, semi-known egg donation, and anonymous egg donation.
+Circle offers four types of egg donation relationships: known egg donation, semi-known egg donation, ID release and anonymous egg donation.
 Believe it or not, more of Circle’s parents choose known donation over any other option.
 Here is a brief overview of what each entails.

 - Known: In this arrangement, you and your surrogate egg donor will learn each other’s names and have the opportunity to get to know each other and meet in person if both parties choose!
 You can learn more about the benefits of known egg donation in our related blog post.